curityio/ios-haapi-ui-sdk-demo/README.md

 ### 4. Test Native Passkey Logins

 Passkeys require hosting of assets documents at a trusted internet HTTPS URL.\
-You must also provide overrides with your own Apple team ID and unique bundle identifier.\
+You must also provide overrides with your own Apple team ID and unique bundle identifier.

 You can use ngrok to host assets documents to enable the testing of passkeys logins.\
-The following example commands deploy the Curity Identity Server with a passkeys configuration:
+The following example commands deploy the Curity Identity Server with a passkeys configuration.\
+See the tutorial link at the end of this README to learn more about the ngrok tool.

 ```bash
 export APPLE_TEAM_ID='MYTEAMID'